Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

     * In MSX-DOS 1 mode, the drive was not originally mapped to a Nextor device-based driver, or was mapped to a different driver.

-* Invalid device or LUN (77), thrown by the CALL MAPDRV command in any of these events:
+* Invalid device number (77), thrown by the CALL MAPDRV command in any of these events:

-    * The device and/or LUN with the specified index is not available on the specified or implicit driver.
+    * The device with the specified number is not available on the specified or implicit driver.

-    * The device and/or LUN with the specified index exists on the specified or implicit driver, but it is not a block device.
+    * The device with the specified number exists on the specified or implicit driver, but it is not a block device.

 * Invalid partition number (78)